sakuranew/BERT-AttributeExtraction/README.md

     * then run `json2vector.py` to transfer json file to vector representation
     * finally run `run_classifier.py` to use machine learning methods to do classification,MLP usually peforms best

+## Result
+The predicted results and misclassified corpus are saved in result dir.
+* For example with birthplace dataset using fine-tuning method,the result is:

+                  precision    recall  f1-score   support

+           0      0.963     0.967     0.965       573
+           1      0.951     0.946     0.948       389
 ## Authors

 * **zhao meng**